 Have a question or comment?

-Let us know what you think about consistency, capacity, and impact.
+Let us know what you think and we might share it on a future show.

 About Jen McFarland, CEO Women Conquer Business

 Jen McFarland ditched her comfy C-suite tech project management job in pursuit of freedom.
 Jen’s goal is to help business leaders like you vet ideas, take ownership of their projects, and incorporate digital marketing from day one.